ZhangKunze/Zhang.bash/README.md

 2. Open Shizuku, follow the on-screen prompts to complete device authorization, and grant Termux relevant permissions (critical for RISH to work).
 ​
 3. If  sh rish  fails to execute, recheck Shizuku’s authorization status for Termux.

-You can directly copy all the content above into a file named  README.md  and upload it to your GitHub repository root directory.
-Do you need me to help you verify if the format of this README is compatible with GitHub’s display rules?